GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 bucket.gluu_client.mapping: clients
 ```

-There are 2 mandatory keys in this configuration `buckets` and `bucket.default`. `buckets` provides information about all available buckets. `bucket.default` is the main bucket which applications should use if other mapping rules were not applied.
+There are two mandatory keys in this configuration, `buckets` and `bucket.default`. `buckets` provides information about all available buckets. `bucket.default` is the main bucket that applications should use if other mapping rules were not applied.

-Third type of lines `bucket.<>.mapping: <comma_separated_second_level_names>` gives applications information in which bucket store specified entry.
-The value here is the RDN value of second level in LDAP tree.
+The optional third type of line, `bucket.<>.mapping: <comma_separated_second_level_names>` gives instructions for which bucket should store specified entries.
+The value here is the RDN value of the second level in the LDAP tree.

-Table below specify list of entry types which applications store in buckets:
+The table below specifies the list of entry types which applications store in buckets:

 | Bucket | Entry Type |
 | --- | --- |